 - Call NFU CallFirst on 0370 845 8458 for free initial legal and professional advice provided by NFU specialist advisers about issues relating to public rights of way and access to land

-- Farmer Information Pack to include relevant business guides covering the procedure for preventing new rights of way being acquired over land, and a Countryside Code gate post sign.
+- Farmer Information Pack to include relevant business guides covering the procedure for preventing new rights of way being acquired over land, who owns right of way and a Countryside Code gate post sign.
 The pack contents can be downloaded from the NFU website (requires member login) or a hard copy pack can be ordered through NFU CallFirst.

 - If, following the initial free Legal Health Check, it is identified that you need to make a s.31(6) application to prevent new rights of way being created on your land, Crombie Wilkinson Solicitors will advise you accordingly and provide a quote for the work to be carried out.
 The cost for the work will be at our firm’s standard hourly rates (with a 12.5% NFU discount applied).